 Observe your baby's body language as well as his sucking behaviour.
 Initially your baby should suck rapidly to stimulate your let down reflex.
-This then changes to longer slower sucks as your milk begins to flow Your baby will have regular pauses.
+This then changes to longer slower sucks as your milk begins to flow.
+Your baby will have regular pauses.
 Knowing your baby is having good swallows will give you the reassurance that his attachment is good and he is taking plenty of milk.

-Diagrammatic sucking pattern.
+See the diagrammatic sucking pattern below.